Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 5. Imax (IMAX)

-IMAX Corporation, together with its subsidiaries, operates as a technology platform for entertainment and events worldwide.
-The company operates in two segments, Content Solutions and Technology Products and Services.
-The company offers IMAX DMR, a proprietary technology that digitally remasters films and other content into IMAX formats for distribution to the IMAX network; IMAX Enhanced that provides end-to-end technology across streaming content and entertainment devices at home; and SSIMWAVE, an AI-driven video quality solutions for media and entertainment companies.
+IMAX Corporation, together with its subsidiaries, operates as a technology platform for entertainment and events in the United States, Greater China, rest of Asia, Western Europe, Canada, Latin America, and internationally.
+It operates through Content Solutions; and Technology Products and Services segments.
+The company offers IMAX film remastering, a proprietary technology that digitally remasters films and other content into IMAX formats for distribution to the IMAX network; IMAX Enhanced, which provides end-to-end technology across streaming content and entertainment devices at home; AI-driven video quality solutions for media and entertainment companies; and streaming technology software products.

 Back to top